anonymousresearcher2020/anonymousresearcher2020.github.io/docs/assessmentData.md

 | **Total of "How to ask"** | **38**  | **24**     | **49** |
 | What to ask           | 4           | 3.6        | 3.9 |
 | **Total Quality**     | **30%**      | **17%**     | **38%** |

+---

+### The raw data obtained in this study cannot be shared because of privacy issues.